APPLICATIONS ARE CLOSED

-The Summer 2025 Application deadline is February 3, 2025
+The Summer 2025 Application deadline was February 3, 2025.
+Learn more about the application process.

 The program welcomes applications from college juniors (class of 2026) and seniors who expect to graduate in 2025 to its nine-week, tuition-free Summer Fellowship Program in History and Material Culture.
 Located in the scenic Connecticut River Valley of Western Massachusetts, Historic Deerfield is the perfect place to explore New England and regional history, material culture, and museum studies.